 I suppose I have to break down and tell you that a bit of winter touched down yesterday and last night.
 When I got up, my car was masquerading as an SUV, and the walk and most of the driveway were nowhere to be seen.
 Fortunately, while I was out there with my witch's broom, trying to find the sidewalk, a man in a car or truck, it didn't even register which, because he had a plow blade on the front.
 I got out there and asked if he wanted some work, because I wanted an escape route.
 He and his son and grandson did a bang-up job digging the car out and scraping the driveway quite clear.
 I wish I could plunk you right into that scene so you could appreciate the enormity of the snow cover.
 But have no fear.
 It seems to be melting somewhat and I'm afraid our big chance at having some wintry weather has retreated for now.
 However, the snow melt will really help our dehydrated ground when spring arrives.

 That said, here are some of the spiders that showed themselves over the past three weeks.
 Many you have seen, so think of this just as documentation of who's out when.
 The first is that very common one which must be a cobweb spider.
 A lot of those have those rounded (or teardrop-shaped)abdomens.
 (On February 26, 2017, I think I've nailed down this identification - it looks like a Steatoda grossa, a False Black Widow.)
+I'm doubtful about that ID!!!!
 We've seen this next one too, but I've never gotten a name attached to it.
 (Another remark from the future: This middle orbweaver seems to be genus Mangora, species probably placida, we'll see it in February, 2017.
 Maybe this year!)
 And the last in this row is probably also a cobwebber, just going by the abdomen.
 I've not found an image resembling it yet.
 But it is quite striking.